IN2-Moist/2Take1-Moist-Script/README.md

 - Fetch all Vehicles Move & Delete

-`Slowly Removes all Vehicles in Controllable distance Also you if your inside one!`
+`Slowly Removes all Vehicles in Controllable distance Also you if your inside one!
+Ignores Player Owned Vehicles`

 **Clean Shit Up!**